csjiet/HandOnHeart-AI/README.md

 3. **Trajectory Tracking**: Tracking the path of the hand over time.
 4. **Stroke Detection**: A naive attempt at detecting stroke through proxy metrics for movement expressiveness, such as calculating the L2 norm of hand motion across frames.

-This work leverages spatial and temporal data signatures from video feeds to analyze a patient's "movement expressiveness."
+**TLDR**: This work leverages spatial and temporal data signatures from video feeds to analyze a patient's "movement expressiveness".
 This is based on the fundamental observation that mobility and speed are often significantly limited in stroke patients.

 ---